nnn1590/3DS-DSiWare_Dumper/README.md

-# Dump all the dsiware
+# DSiWare Dumper

+This app attempts to dump each dsiware app until one works or until they all fail.